AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/common-logs.md

 method/url/query/protocol/path/selectors/extension/suffix instead.
 ```

-Since dispatcher module 4.2.x they started discouraging people to use the following type of matches in their filters file:
+Since Dispatcher module 4.2.x they started discouraging people to use the following type of matches in their filters file:

 ```
 /0041 { /type "allow" /glob "* *.css *"   }